 I am a Visiting Scholar in the Stanford Materials Science & Engineering Department, working with Prof. Evan Reed to leverage machine learning-based approaches to discover and design new materials for batteries.
 I completed my Ph.D. in Prof. Reed's group in 2018, largely supported by a seed grant from the TomKat Center for Sustainable Energy.
 For a complete list of my scientific publications please refer to Google Scholar.

-In addition to my research, I am an active member of the Stanford energy and environmental communities.
-From 2015-2016 I served as the co-president of the Stanford Energy Club, Stanford's largest student-run energy organization, and I now serve as one of its vice presidents, managing a team of over 30 student leaders.
-I am also currently a member of the Rising Environmental Leaders Program with the Woods Institute for the Environment at Stanford, and in 2014 I served as the founding co-director of the Stanford Energy Storage Community.
-I recently co-authored a paper on an exciting new approach to enabling superior lithium ion batteries with Professor Steven Chu, former United States Secretary of Energy, which can be accessed here.
-I am also occasionally recognized in public for being the guy who once tried to make the Northern California slang word "hella" an official SI unit prefix.
+In addition to my research, I am an active member of the Stanford energy community.
+I am an alum, former Teaching Assistant, and ongoing contributor to Stanford's premiere energy and climate entrepreneurship course, Energy 203: Stanford Energy Ventures.
+From 2015-2017 I served as the President and Vice President of the Stanford Energy Club, Stanford's largest student-run energy organization.
+In 2016, I participated in the Rising Environmental Leaders Program with the Woods Institute for the Environment at Stanford, and in 2014 I served as the founding co-director of the Stanford Energy Storage Community.
+I am also occasionally recognized in public (not really) for being the guy who once tried to make the Northern California slang word "hella" an official SI unit prefix.